 - The aliens in Alien Apocalypse (2005) are locust-like and feed on trees.

-- The Bugs from Starship Troopers is an early example of this trope.
+- The Pseudo-Arachnids/"Bugs" from the original Starship Troopers are an early example of this trope, and are much more technologically advanced than their movie counterparts.

 - The Formics from Ender's Game are insectlike with a Hive Mind.
 They are also nicknamed "Buggers".